waltr21/343/overview/PITCHME.md

 inc eax                   // Increase the value in eax jmp beginning             // Go to the beginning
 end:
-mov $x, eax               // Move the value in eax to
+mov $x, eax               // Move the value in eax to $x
 ```
 ---
 It is the same as this!